Blame it on the Blasto! How Biotoxins such as Parasites or Heavy Metals Might Contribute to Neurodegenerative Conditions like Alzheimer’s and Dementia

 SMASH Fish List (from wild caught sources only):

 Tracey is a certified Bredesen Protocol™ provider.
-If you would like more information please visit my Bredesen Protocol page or send me a message via my Contact Page to request a free 15 minute phone chat.
+If you would like more information please visit my Bredesen Protocol page or send me a message via my Contact Page to request a free 30 minute phone consultation.

 1. Bredesen, D. E. (2017).
 The end of Alzheimer’s: The first program to prevent and reverse cognitive decline